0xa10/0xa10.github.io/_posts/2018-11-27-need-feedback.markdown

 </figure>
 {::options parse_block_html="false" /}

-The `MultiLFSR` is seeded by hashing a key and initialization vector (initialized to 0) to generate enough random bits to fill all the LFSR states.
+The `MultiLFSR` is seeded by hashing a key and [initialization vector][iv-wiki] (initialized to 0) to generate enough random bits to fill all the LFSR states.
 Recovering the LFSR states is equivalent to recovering the key.
-The cipher system supports reseeding by incrementing the IV value, but luckily for us, the code indicates that this feature remains unimplemented:
+The cipher system supports reseeding by incrementing the **IV** value, but luckily for us, the code indicates that this feature remains unimplemented:
 {::options parse_block_html="true" /}
 <figure>
 {% highlight python %}